What is it with me and the loaf cakes at the moment? I have no idea why I keep making them.

 I don’t have enough loaf cakes on here anyway, so it’s better that I just make loads while I’m on a roll.

-This chocolatey loaf cake was made after I decided that I a) needed chocolate.
-It was a major craving (that’s why this is triple chocolate :/) but b) didn’t want to feel crap after eating it (and actually wanted it to be filling)
+This chocolatey loaf cake was made after I had a craving for chocolate.
+It was a major craving (that’s why this is triple chocolate :/)

 I kind of based this on a gluten free brownie recipe – so you can tell how sticky this is – but I didn’t want to use ground almonds.
-In the end I used one of my recent ingredients faves – flax seeds! (you may have caught onto the fact that I keep putting oat flour and flax seeds into a lot of stuff.
-You can’t stop me.
-I can’t stop me.)
+In the end I used one of my recent ingredients faves – flax seeds!
 They have super binding powers so that makes up for the lack of gluten.
 They also have all them healthy oils (holla at the omega-3s!) so this is still rich.

 I had a bunch of squash puree leftover from making some caramel with a butternut squash (a la Bon Appetit, here) so I used that to make it dense and moist.